 Federal Supplemental Educational Opportunity Grant

 Funded by the Federal Government, this need-based grant is designated for undergraduate students working toward a first bachelor’s degree.
 Eligibility is based on exceptional financial need.
 The maximum grant per semester at Daytona State is $150.
 Funds are limited.

 For more information, please visit the FSEOG website.

 Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant

 Funded by the Federal Government, this grant is for undergraduate students in the B.S. in Education degree in a high need field such as Bilingual Education and English Language Acquisition, Foreign Language, Mathematics, Reading Specialist, Science, Special Education, and other identified teacher shortage areas.
 Students must have at least a 3.25 cumulative grade point average.
-The maximum grant per semester is $2,000 for full-time attendance.
+The maximum grant per year is up to $3,760 for full-time attendance.
 Due to sequestration, the award amount may be reduced.
 In exchange for receiving a TEACH Grant, the student must agree to serve as a full-time teacher in a high -need field in a public or private elementary or secondary school that serves low-income students.
 The student must teach for at least four academic years within eight calendar years of completing the program of student for which he/she received a TEACH Grant.
 If the student fails to complete this service obligation, all amounts of TEACH Grants that were received will be converted to a Federal Direct Unsubsidized Loan.
 The student must then repay this loan to the U.S. Department of Education.
 The student will be charged interest from the date the grant was disbursed.